 Copy the file to the SD card you're using to boot the Pi.
 When inserted into a Mac or Windows PC, typically only the

 /bootpartition mounts as a drive your OS can see.
 (There's a much larger partition on the SD card, but most PCs cannot see it.)
 There should be enough free space left in this small partition to copy the file over.
-When you boot the Pi up with that SD card, you will find the tarball or Zip file in
+When you boot the Pi up with that SD card, you will find the tarball in

 Pull the file down to the Pi over the web, directly to the Pi: